 Drying turnips preserves the light color, flavor, and nutrients of the vegetable.
 Dried turnips are terrific in soups (including homemade soup stocks) and stews.
 They also take up very little space and weigh almost nothing, which makes them very easy to store.

 These savory, crunchy kale chips are a healthy alternative to potato chips.
 They are so tasty, don't be surprised if your batch disappears as soon as you make it.
 Flavor them with salt, nutritional yeast, or any other spice topping for an extra tasty treat.

 04 of 06

 Baked butternut squash chips are a crunchy, delicious snack that is both savory and naturally sweet.
-They don't take long to make in your oven, and are much healthier than conventional chips - you get to skip the expense and grease of deep-fried versions.Continue to 5 of 6 below.
+They don't take long to make in your oven and are much healthier than conventional chips.
+Skip the expense and grease of deep-fried versions.Continue to 5 of 6 below.

 05 of 06